 So how do you get bushy, fluffy brows without looking like an extra on Teen Wolf?
 The key is to still have your brows groomed (ideally threaded by an expert), but when they ask if you want your brows cut, kindly decline.
 Or ask for the merest hint of a trim just to keep any seriously wayward hairs in check.
 Essentially, you want length in your brows so you can brush them up, but you don’t want stray hairs beneath, above or at the outer corners, which will just make them look unkempt.

 To prevent your brows looking too dense and heavy (read: Instagram-worthy), look to tinted brow gels or light powders to fill in any sparse areas.
 You can also use pens or pencils to draw on brow hairs for a natural effect, making sure to use a gentle touch.
-Some tinted gels are packed with small fibres to help pack out and fluff up your brows quickly.
+Some tinted gels are packed with small fibers to help pack out and fluff up your brows quickly.
 Not sure which products to use?
-Keep scrolling for seven products that will give you fluffy, bushy brows in seconds.
+Here are seven products that will give you fluffy, bushy brows in seconds.

 Used backstage at the show, this pencil helped to fill in sparse areas, while the spoolie brush was used to groom the brows up for that bushy effect.